 This alterations in the temperature regimens in longitude is a reality with consequences in our present for our biotic systems and the synergies in which they are involved.

-(Comment also shared also at Linkedin)
+(Comment also shared the 2nd October 2017 at Linkedin)

 In my assessments I have defended that the increase in the energy pool at mid-latitudes would ultimately create an scenario with an overcharged atmosphere.
 That would reduce the contrasts with which to create and maintain stability in the structure required to condense energy in singular events, like hurricanes.
 Giving more relevance to the single contrast between Ocean/continental masses.
 However, the opening of the Arctic circulation through a weak Jet Stream would reduce the pressure in the containment absorbing the condensation of energy at midlatitudes, expanding into a new volume.

 Related atmospheric events

 – A storm roared through Serbia: Strong wind ripped out the trees, water and hail paralyzed cities (PHOTO) (VIDEO) (link)